St. Paul (Blue Point) Lutheran Church celebrates 150 years

 The annual church picnic will be a catered meal at noon in the parish hall.
-Starting about 1:30 p.m. traditional church picnic games will be enjoyed on the church property.
-Reservations for the meal should be made prior to August 21st by phoning or texting, Deb Ohnesorge at (217) 246-5825.
+Starting about 1:30 p.m., traditional church picnic games will be enjoyed on the church property.

-Two hundred fifty members and guests attended the first 150th Anniversary Service on June 2, 2019.
-The speakers for that service were: Rev. Mark Witte, Senior Pastor at Grace Lutheran Church in Monroe, Wisconsin and Rev. David Witte, Assistant Pastor at Grace Lutheran Church in Little Rock, Arkansas.
+Two-hundred-fifty members and guests attended the first 150th Anniversary Service on June 2.
+The speakers for that service were the Rev. Mark Witte, Senior Pastor at Grace Lutheran Church in Monroe, Wisconsin; and the Rev. David Witte, Assistant Pastor at Grace Lutheran Church in Little Rock, Arkansas.
 Their mother, Marcia Wachtel Witte, was the guest organist.
-She is the daughter of the late Kenneth and Betty Wachtel and a descendant of one of the thirty-one founding fathers of the congregation.
+She is the daughter of the late Kenneth and Betty Wachtel and a descendant of one of the 31 founding fathers of the congregation.

 Commented